Oxford Street: The Georgian era

-Retail development
+Retail and transport development

 Oxford Street changed in character from residential to retail towards the end of the 18th century.
 Recording an evening visit to the street in 1786, Sophie von La Roche described a multitude of shops lit by Argand lamps behind 'handsome glass windows': confectioners, fruiterers, watchmakers, silversmiths, 'spirit booths' (selling strong drink), glass shops, china shops, silk shops, lamp shops and others.
 There were also clothing retailers of various sorts, and furniture-makers (such as Gillow & Co., established in 1769).
 Street vendors sold tourist souvenirs during this time.

 A plan in Tallis's London Street Views, published in the late 1830s, remarks that almost all the street, save for the far western end, was primarily retail.
 Peter Robinson opened his draper's shop at 103 Oxford Street in the 1830s; by the 1890s the shop had expanded to fill the entire block between Great Portland Street and Regent Street.
 Likewise Marshall & Snelgrove opened on Vere Street in 1837; within 40 years it had expanded to fill the entire block between that street and Marylebone Lane, and was housed (from 1870) in a new building designed by Horace Jones and Octavius Hansard.

 What would now be called department stores began to appear on Oxford Street in the 1870s (the rebuilt Marshall & Snelgrove being one of the first).
-John Lewis started in 1864 in small shop at No. 132; he took on an adjacent property in 1878, and over the next twenty years expanded further and began rebuilding.
+John Lewis started in 1864 in a small shop at No. 132; he took on an adjacent property in 1878, and over the next twenty years expanded further and began rebuilding.
 Dan Harries Evans opened a small draper's shop at No. 147 in 1879; as D H Evans the business swiftly expanded, taking in more than a dozen properties either side of Old Cavendish Street and becoming one of London's largest drapery establishments by the mid-1890s.
-At the same time, smaller independent retailers continued to thrive alongside their larger counterparts, specialising in all sorts of different goods, trades and services.
+At the same time, smaller independent retailers continued to thrive alongside their larger counterparts, specialising in all sorts of different goods, trades, and services.